0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-docker.md

 where `BUCKET_URL` is https://storage.googleapis.com/amoy-heimdallv2-genesis/migrated_dump-genesis.json for amoyand https://storage.googleapis.com/mainnet-heimdallv2-genesis/migrated_dump-genesis.json for mainnet

-Replace `HEIMDALL_HOME` with the actual path to your Heimdall-v2 home directory.
+Replace `HEIMDALL_HOME` with the actual path to your Heimdall home directory.

 Please note that the genesis file size is around 50MB for amoy and 3GB for mainnet.
 Hence, the download might take a while, and it’s recommended to use a stable and fast connection.